 LalBrew® Diamond Lager yeast is a true lager strain originating in Germany.

-LalBrew® Belgian Wit-Style Ale yeast (new version of Munich Wheat Beer yeast) is a neutral strain which can be used to produce a wide variety of wheat-based beer styles.
+LalBrew® Belgian Wit-Style Ale yeast (new version of Munich Wheat Beer yeast as from the 1st of March 2020) is a neutral strain which can be used to produce a wide variety of wheat-based beer styles.

 LalBrew® Nottingham is an English style ale yeast selected for its high performance and versatility for a